-James Langabeer II, PhD, MBA joined UTHealth School of Biomedical Informatics (SBMI) in March 2014 and is a tenured full professor.
-He has joint appointments with the McGovern Medical School (Emergency Medicine) and the UT School of Public Health (Health Management and Policy).
+James Langabeer II, PhD, MBA is a tenured full professor of biomedical informatics, and holds joint appointments with the McGovern Medical School (Emergency Medicine) and the UT School of Public Health (Health Management and Policy).

 Dr. Langabeer has an international reputation in healthcare quality and emergency cardiovascular care.
 His background is in the field of decision sciences, applying technology and analytics to improve decision making for clinicians and organizational leaders.
 His career has involved hospital executive leadership, technology startups and commercialization, management consulting, and health care research and teaching.
 Langabeer was the founding Chief Executive Officer of Greater Houston Healthconnect (one of the largest regional health information exchanges in the country).
 He was the Director of the UTHealth Center for Emergency Research and helped co-develop the Fleming Center for Healthcare Management.
 He was previously on the graduate management faculty at Boston University.